 I value price and a few select channels (AMC, my local Fox affiliate, TBS, TNT and USA) above all others.
-During F1 live stream season, I want ESPN.
-And since that's all I need, I am going to keep my Sling TV subscription.
+During F1 live stream season, I want ESPN, though — which is why I switched.
 And if I needed CBS, I'd consider the AirTV that my colleague uses.

 But Tom's Guide face-offs aren't about what the person writing the service uses.
 Instead, we're considering every single option you might need.
 If I were a huge sports fan, or someone who needed all of the channels, or someone who really valued a DVR, I'd go with YouTube TV.